open/close all folders

-- Karmic Death: He delivers one to his treacherus uncle who killed him in the first timeline by slitting his throat.
-In the new timeline, he slaps him first.
+- Karmic Death: He delivers one to his treacherous uncle who killed him in the first timeline by slitting his throat.
+In the new timeline, he stabs him first.

 - Reasonable Authority Figure: Tries to be a good king, like his father before him.
 Unfortunately, his uncle had other plans.

 Played by: Toby KebbellGarsiv is the second son of King Sharaman and adopted older brother to Dastan.
 Garsiv is also the hot-headed leader of the Persian Army.